 Hip replacement: Day of surgery

 You will be admitted to hospital on the day of surgery.
 You will be advised of your admission time in the days leading up to your surgery.

 Your hospital stay will generally range from 1 to 5 days.
 Occasionally patients will require transfer to the rehabilitation ward of the hospital for a more prolonged stay.
 If required, we can arrange this during your hospital admission.
-A physiotherapist will visit you twice per day whilst in hospital.
+A physiotherapist will visit you twice per day while in hospital.
 It is important to also perform your prescribed exercises and activities on your own to enhance recovery.
-Once discharged, I recommend you see a physiotherapist on a regular basis until you have recovered to a satisfactory level.
+Once discharged, I recommend you see a physiotherapist regularly until you have recovered to a satisfactory level.
 I can help you with referrals to local physiotherapists.
 If you already have an existing relationship with a physiotherapist then you may also return to their care.